aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/grouped-check-boxes/_index.md

 ## Conclusion

 In this tutorial, we learned how to create grouped checkboxes in a PDF document using Aspose.PDF for .NET.
 By following these steps, you can easily add custom radio button options and bundle them in your PDF documents using Aspose.PDF.

+### FAQ's

+#### Q: What are grouped checkboxes in a PDF document?

+A: Grouped checkboxes in a PDF document refer to a set of radio button options that are grouped together.
+Radio buttons allow users to select only one option from a group of mutually exclusive choices.
+When one radio button is selected, the others in the same group are automatically deselected.
+This grouping behavior is useful when you want to present users with multiple options but limit their selection to one choice only.

+#### Q: Can I customize the appearance of grouped checkboxes in Aspose.PDF for .NET?

+A: Yes, you can customize the appearance of grouped checkboxes in Aspose.PDF for .NET.
+The API provides various options to set the style, border, and appearance of radio button options.
+You can define the position of each option, choose between different box styles (e.g., square, circle, cross), and adjust the border properties to achieve the desired visual representation.

+#### Q: How do I add grouped checkboxes to a specific page in a PDF document?

+A: To add grouped checkboxes to a specific page in a PDF document, you need to instantiate a `RadioButtonField` object with the desired page number as an argument.
+Then, create `RadioButtonOptionField` objects representing each radio button option and specify their position using the `Rectangle` object.
+Finally, add these options to the `RadioButtonField` and customize their appearance as needed before adding the `RadioButtonField` to the document form.

+#### Q: Can I add multiple groups of checkboxes to a single PDF document?

+A: Yes, you can add multiple groups of checkboxes to a single PDF document.
+Each group should have a unique `RadioButtonField` object, and the `RadioButtonOptionField` objects within each group should share the same page and unique names for their options.
+This ensures that the radio buttons within each group function correctly, and the selections are mutually exclusive.

+#### Q: Are grouped checkboxes supported in all PDF viewers and applications?

+A: Yes, grouped checkboxes are supported in all standard-compliant PDF viewers and applications.
+The PDF specification defines radio buttons and their grouping behavior, making them universally recognized in the PDF format.
+However, it's essential to test the functionality in different PDF viewers to ensure consistent behavior across various platforms.